statful/statful-client-ruby-aop/README.md

-Statful Ruby Client for Aspect-Oriented Programming
+Statful client for Ruby applications using Aspect-Oriented Programming
 ==============

 Statful client for Ruby applications using Aspect-Oriented Programming.